Lekewhite01/customer_segmentation/README.md

 # Findings
 The findings from this project and detailed information about the methodology are contained in this [document](https://docs.google.com/document/d/1FbqiSLnFNdEo3Iw9fEpiuusADT5dv9hWkUm95Po21rM/edit#heading=h.gd4l5lj7nzoj).

+**Note**
-**P.S.
-The clustering is based on high variance features for improved separation between clusters.**
+- **The clustering is based on high variance features for improved separation between clusters.**
+- **The visualizations can't be previewed here on github because they are interactive plots made with plotly.
+Therefore, you have to clone the project into your local machine and install requirements with pip as stated above, to see the plots and interact with them.**